 Queen Mary I is a complex figure in history.
-She suffered greatly during her childhood.
-She had a debilitating illness although she still managed to persevere.
-Mary was the first official queen regnant of England and this has left her open to attacks by biased historians who could not tolerate the rule of a woman.
+She suffered greatly during her childhood with a debilitating illness, although she still managed to persevere.
+Being the first official queen regnant of England left her open to attacks by biased historians who could not tolerate the rule of a woman.
 In reality, she did the best she could under the circumstances.

-Mary was raised to believe she would be a royal consort and was given very little training to become a sovereign.
-Women were not supposed to rule and once they were married, they were compelled to defer to their husbands.
+They raised Mary to believe she would be a royal consort and therefore she was given very little training to become a sovereign.
+Women were not supposed to rule and once married, they were compelled to defer to their husbands.
 And England would not tolerate a foreign prince as their king.
 Her persecution of Protestants resulted in criticism and propaganda against her when in reality, these activities were par for the course in the sixteenth century all over Europe.
-There has been a great deal of new scholarship in recent years that puts Mary’s life in a new perspective.
+There has been a great deal of new scholarship in recent years putting Mary’s l’s life in a new perspective.

 Mary’s Mental and Physical Health

 The first thing we must take into consideration is Mary’s mental and physical health.
-Mary was frequently ill and is described as ‘crazy’.
+Frequently ill, Mary is described as ‘crazy’.
 People are fascinated by her phantom pregnancies.
-From reading historical accounts we can develop a litany of symptoms Mary suffered from the time she was a teenager all the way to her death at age forty-two in 1558.
-In addition to these repeatedly frustrating and frequently debilitating illnesses, Mary lived in a state of stress and nervous tension from the time of her father’s decision to extricate himself from his marriage to her mother Catherine of Aragon, which made her ability to deal with her illnesses even more difficult.
+From reading historical accounts, we can develop a litany of symptoms Mary suffered from the time she reached puberty until her death at the age of forty-two in 1558.
+In addition to these repeatedly frustrating and frequently debilitating illnesses, Mary lived in a state of stress and nervous tension from the time of her father’s decision to extricate himself from his marriage to her mother Catherine of Aragon, making her ability to deal with her illnesses even more difficult.

-It was during this time that she was separated from her mother.
-Her father and Thomas Cromwell were badgering her with the aim of forcing her into admitting that she was no longer a princess and her parent’s marriage was null and void.
-She lost her own household and was forced to live with her sister Elizabeth.
-While living there under the care of Lady Anne Shelton, Mary’s was subjected to ill-treatment if not outright abuse.
-Up to that point, Mary had been living a pampered life with a good diet and copious exercise, basking in the love and attention of her parents.
-The repeated and prolonged effort to compel Mary into submission soon took a dramatic turn.
+While separated from her mother, her father and Thomas Cromwell bullied Mary with the aim of forcing her into admitting she was no longer a princess and her parent’s marriage was null and void.
+She lost her own household and they forced her to live with her sister Elizabeth.
+Under the care of Lady Anne Shelton, they subjected Mary to ill-treatment if not outright abuse.
+Up to that point, Mary lived the pampered life of a princess with a good diet and copious exercise, basking in the love and attention of her parents.
+By the time she reached puberty at the age of fourteen, the repeated and prolonged effort to compel Mary into submission soon took a dramatic turn.

-When Mary entered puberty at the age of fourteen, she began to suffer from pains in her head and stomach.
+Mary began to suffer from pains in her head and stomach.
 There would be intervals in her life she couldn’t keep down her food for eight or ten days.
-In these instances, her mother’s apothecary and physician were called in to treat her.
-She was diagnosed with “strangulation of the womb”.
-This covered a wide range of symptoms that included amenorrhea (the irregularity or cessation of menstrual periods), a depressed mental state indicated by heaviness, fear and sorrowfulness, difficulty breathing and pain and swelling of the abdomen.
+In these instances, her mother’s apothecary and physician came to treat her.
+The diagnosis read as “strangulation of the womb” which covered a wide range of symptoms including amenorrhea (the irregularity or cessation of menstrual periods), a depressed mental state indicated by heaviness, fear and sorrowfulness, difficulty breathing and pain and swelling of the abdomen.
 Other signs of the illness were headache, nausea, vomiting, and lack of appetite, trembling of the heart, fainting, melancholy and fearful dreams.

-Mary’s illnesses did not appear with a consistent pattern or conform to a known disease.
-Her bouts of amenorrhea and melancholia were basically seasonal with the greatest severity in the fall and early spring but it could also occur in the summer and winter.
+Mary’s symptons did not appear with a consistent pattern or conform to a known disease.
+Her bouts of amenorrhea and melancholia were fundamentally seasonal with the greatest severity in the fall and early spring but it could also occur in the summer and winter.
 The usual symptoms did not appear every year and could vary widely with each event.
-News of Mary’s frequent illnesses traveled throughout the kingdom and over to the continent.
-Her health had a deleterious effect on her marriage prospects.
-Ambassadors and those who were deliberating about making a match with her wondered about her ability to bear children.
+News of Mary’s frequent illnesses traveled throughout the kingdom and beyond with a deleterious effect on her marriage prospects.
+Ambassadors and those who were deliberating about making a match with her rightfully wondered about her ability to bear children.

-While Mary was under this enormous pressure, she wrote to Cromwell in a letter, mentioning she was having headache, toothache, neuralgia and insomnia.
-Treatments prescribed would have included tooth pulling and bloodletting from her foot or other areas of the body.
-The bloodletting could have led to anemia.
-Mary finally did sign her submission on June 22, 1536 and was admitted into her father’s household but she continued to suffer all of these symptoms, including through the years of her reign as queen.
+While Mary endured this enormous pressure, she wrote a letter to Cromwell, mentioning headaches, toothache, neuralgia and insomnia.
+Treatments prescribed included tooth pulling and bloodletting from her foot or other areas of the body.
+The bloodletting possibly led to anemia.
+When Mary finally signed her submission on June 22, 1536, they admitted her into her father’s household but she continued to suffer all of these symptoms, including through the years of her reign as queen.
 Added to these symptoms were the episodes of phantom pregnancies.

 One theory regarding Mary’s phantom pregnancies points to a condition known as ovarian dropsy.
 In this condition, a cyst forms on the ovary and gradually enlaces itself until it becomes, in some instances, a great size and fills with fluid.
 Cysts can be painful and produce widespread abdominal pain.
 The causes of the dropsy are obscure.
 In some cases, the condition can be attributed to inflammation of the ovary.
-The ovary can also be subject to the growth of various other tumors such as fibrous or cancerous tumors and also cause deformation of the ovary, leading to infertility.
+The ovary can also be subject to the growth of various other fibrous or canderous tumors, causing deformation of the ovary, leading to infertility.
 Ovarian dropsy usually lasts for a few years.

 She may also have had what is called a Prolactinoma Pituitary Tumor.
-Dr. Milo Keynes wrote an article on this subject for Journal of Medical Biography in 2000.
-After careful consideration of the historical evidence, Keynes believed Mary’s symptoms indicated a tumor on the pituitary endocrine gland.
-These tumors are typically benign and can press on surrounding structures such as the optic nerve, leading to blindness and headache.
+Dr. Milo Keynes wrote an article on this subject for the Journal of Medical Biography in 2000.
+After careful consideration of the historical evidence, Keynes concludes Mary’s symptoms indicated a tumor on the pituitary endocrine gland.
+Typically benign, these tumors can press on surrounding structures such as the optic nerve, leading to blindness and headache.
 The gland will also create an over-secretion and under-secretion of hormones.
 In this case, the hormone involved is prolactin.
-In excess, prolactin can cause infertility, amenorrhea, infrequent and irregular uterine bleeding and galactorrhea (swollen breasts that secrete milk).
+In excess, prolactin causes infertility, amenorrhea, infrequent and irregular uterine bleeding and galactorrhea (swollen breasts that secrete milk).
 The tumor can also cause depressive disorders.